design-automation/mobius-sim-funcs/documentation/query.md

 **Description:** Sorts entities based on an attribute.

-If the attribute is a list, and index can also be specified as follows: #@name1[index].
+If the attribute is a list, index can also be specified as follows: #@name1[index].